 Students pursuing a Master's Degree must form a supervisory committee of three faculty members.
-Two members must be regular faculty in the Department of Educational Psychology, and one member must be a member of the Learning and Cognition Program.
+Two members must be tenure track faculty in the Department of Educational Psychology, and one member must be a member of the Learning and Cognition Program.

 Students pursuing a PhD must form a supervisory committee of five members.
-Three members must be regular faculty in the Department of Educational Psychology, one of whom must be a member of the Learning and Cognition Program, and one member must be from outside the Department of Educational Psychology.
+Three members must be tenure track faculty in the Department of Educational Psychology, one of whom must be a member of the Learning and Cognition Program, and one member must be from outside the Department of Educational Psychology.
 Committee membership must conform to the University of Utah's Graduate School regulations as described in the University General Catalogue.

-The supervisory committee form (see Forms and Deadlines) for either the Master's or PhD should, ideally, be submitted during the beginning of the second year of their program.
+The supervisory committee form for either the Master's or PhD should, ideally, be submitted during the beginning of the second year of their program.
+The form is submitted by through JoLynn Yates.
+Committee members must be contacted prior to the form being submitted, and they must agree to serve on the supervisory committee.